Navin Chawla: Earlier posts

-He occupied a number of posts both in the Central Government as well as Union Territories of Delhi, Lakshadweep and Pondicherry, becoming Additional Secretary and Secretary to the Government of India.
-These appointments were made during the Prime Ministership under the NDA Government headed by Prime Minister Vajpayee of the BJP.
+Chawla occupied a number of posts both in the Central Government as well as the Union Territories of Delhi, Lakshadweep and Pondicherry, becoming Additional Secretary and Secretary to the Government of India.
+These appointments were made during the time of the NDA Government headed by Prime Minister Vajpayee of the BJP.

-As Chief Election Commissioner
+Chief Election Commissioner

-Chawla has undertaken reforms of the electoral process and the election commission.
+Chawla undertook reforms of the electoral process and the election commission.
 He advocated a constitutional process for the removal of election commissioners, bringing it in line with that for removal of the chief election commissioner, so that election commissioners were afforded the same constitutional protection given to the CEC Chawla ensured that third gender individuals were given the right to vote for the first time.
 They had been left out of the democratic process, since they could not register as male or female.
-They could now register in a new category called "Other".
+They could now register in a new category "Other".
 The issue was first broached by students at KIIT Law School, Bhubaneswar and Asia College of Journalism, Chennai.
-This human rights initiative was emulated by many other organizations in India and elsewhere.
+This human rights initiative was emulated by many other organisations in India and elsewhere.
 He also supported including the participation in the electoral process of under-trials in India.
 He believed that under-trials should be allowed to vote, especially as convicts could participate in the electoral process and even stand for election.
-He enlisted leprosy sufferers in electoral polls and encouraged braille liberate voters to vote independently.
+He enlisted leprosy sufferers in electoral polls and encouraged braille-literate voters to vote independently.

 Association with Mother Teresa

-Deeply influenced by Mother Teresa, he wrote her bestselling biography (translated in 14 languages).
-Almost half a million copies have already been sold.
+Deeply influenced by Mother Teresa, he wrote her bestselling biography (translated into 14 languages).
+Almost half a million copies have been sold.
 Substantial royalties have been donated to the cause of leprosy.
-Because of her influence, he has set up two NGOs which provide free medicines to leprosy patients, and free vocational training to healthy children of leprosy parents, which also includes beauty training given free by noted beautician Shahnaz Husain, as well as computer training programmes.
-Free education is provided to disabled children drawn from Below Poverty Line families.
-Presently, 130 such kids and youth attend the Lepra India Trust School in Delhi.
-Meanwhile, at the 'Darshan School', of which Chawla is Chairman, there are 52 Hearing Impaired children divided into seven classes of almost nine children per class as per the international norm.
-20-30 boys and girls who are profoundly hearing impaired are taught Computer Software and helped with employment.
+Because of her influence, he set up two NGOs which provide free medicines to leprosy patients, and free vocational training to healthy children of leprosy parents, which also includes beauty training given free by noted beautician Shahnaz Husain, as well as computer training programmes.
+Free education is provided to disabled children drawn from Below-Poverty-Line families.
+Currently, 130 such children and youth attend the Lepra India Trust School in Delhi.
+Meanwhile, at the 'Darshan School', of which Chawla was Chairman, there are 52 Hearing-Impaired children divided into seven classes of almost nine children per class as per the international norm.
+20-30 boys and girls who are profoundly hearing-impaired are taught computer software and helped with employment.
 All services are free, including hearing aids (two per child) provided by Starkey Corporation.